-Home Help for families Information & Advice Health & medical info Hemiplegia support How is hemiplegia treated?
+Home Help for families Information & Advice Health & medical information Hemiplegia support How is hemiplegia treated?
 Diagnosis

 Receiving a diagnosis that your child has hemiplegia is a critical event, and it can be extremely difficult to process all the information.